immunant/c2rust/cross-checks/rust-checks/backends/README.md

   by loading the dynamic library specified in the `RB_XCHECK_LIB` environment variable.
 This lets us choose at run-time which implementation of `rb_xcheck` we want.
+* `fakechecks-zstd` which dumps the cross-checks to a binary file compressed with zstd, which generally compressed the checks by a factor of 200x.